akahige/react-chronos-picker/README.md

 - `chronos`: Represents the current month being rendered as a Chronos object.

-- `day`: The current day as a string in "YYYY-MM-DD" format.
+- `day`: The current day as a string in the format used in the `ReactChronos` props.

 - `onClick`: Function that handles click events on the current day.